 This is the most devastating recessions since 1929 where the whole economy took by a massive hit which also left millions of people unemployed.
-Dow Jones index went from a little over 14000 in October 2007 all the way down to 6400 points on March 6th, 2009.
+Dow Jones index went from a little over 14000 in October 2007 down to 6400 points on March 6th, 2009.
 So the market lost 55% of its value.
-Around every developed market collapsed during 2008 financial crisis and that put the whole world in a big state of crisis.
+Around every developed market collapsed during the 2008 financial crisis and that put the whole world in a significant state of emergency.

-Several big players started to sell their stock during this time which caused mass panic in the market.
+Several big players started to sell their stock during this time, which caused mass panic in the market.
 By the end of 2001, many of the publicly traded dot-com companies collapsed where trillions of investment capital evaporated.
-With such a huge crash how long did it take to reach its peak again?
+With such a massive crash, how long did it take to reach its peak again?
 It took about 15 years to get back to its previous highest peak.
-Considering to the current days’ peak (2017) the value increased more than 375% (2002 to 2017).
+Considering the current days’ height (2017), the value increased to more than 375% (2002 to 2017).
 This shows the opportunity that the crashes provide.
-The main causes of these collapses are
+The leading causes of these collapses are

 - Cheap access to credit

-- Financially unqualified people could easily get a mortgage/subprime mortgage.
+- Financially unqualified people could quickly get a mortgage/subprime mortgage.

-- A Larger amount of houses foreclosed which however happened fast such, in no time a larger amount of houses being foreclosed was a reason behind the massive drops in housing prices.
+- A Larger amount of houses foreclosed which however happened fast such, in no time a more significant amount of homes being foreclosed was a reason behind the massive drops in housing prices.
 Banks those hold these houses ran into massive losses because of a big domino occurred in the financial market where credit dried up.
 O

-- One of the major reasons is that financial institutions could take on excessive amounts of debts thereby leveraging themselves would increase the damage.
+- One of the primary reasons is that financial institutions could take on excessive amounts of debts, thereby leveraging themselves would increase the damage.

 - Many big financial institutions who were exposed to instruments called Credit Default swaps as they could no longer be paid insurances to banks because of the insane levels of leverage.

-People stopped buying anything, the lot of companies had very low earnings causing the stocks to drop of course.
-Even from this extreme crash, the market could recover in a certain period of time.
-As the market hit a low in March 2009 the prices started to increase again.
+People stopped buying anything, the lot of companies had meager earnings causing the stocks to drop of course.
+Even from this extreme crash, the market could recover in a certain period.
+As the market hit a low in March 2009, the prices started to increase again.
 In 2013 it took a high which was during the period in October 2007 again.
-This took the recovery time of about 6 years.
-If one would have invested money during this periods or near the bottom of the crash it would be more than 200 percent.
-We can clearly see from the worst crash from the last 7 years we can learn a lesson.
+This made the recovery time of about six years.
+If one had invested money during these periods or near the bottom of the crash, it would be more than 200 percent.
+We can see from the worst crash from the last seven years we can learn a lesson.

-During the Brexit panic, we can consider this as a huge stock market crash which serves as a perfect example of how the market can be volatile in the recent times.
-The main causes of this crash were the British voted in a referendum that Great Britain should leave the European Union (EU).
-Investors completely caught off guard, predictions were in favour of Britain, that will not leave EU but that was proved to be wrong.
-This unexpected outcome resulted panic in the global stock markets and indexes around the world fell from 3 to 10 % within a single day.
-Some stocks from UK fell more than 20%.
+During the Brexit panic, we can consider this as a massive stock market crash which serves as a perfect example of how the market can be volatile in recent times.
+The leading causes of this crash were the British voted in a referendum that Great Britain should leave the European Union (EU).
+Investors wholly caught off guard, predictions were in favour of Britain, that will not leave the EU, but that was proved to be wrong.
+This unexpected outcome resulted in panic in the global stock markets and indexes around the world fell from 3 to 10 % within a single day.
+Some stocks from the UK fell more than 20%.
 In this process, 2 trillion US dollars got wiped out in a single day.

-One hundred largest companies’ stocks from UK fell by 6% in a single day.
-The interesting thing is the stock market recovered really fast that within a week the level rose up again more than the previous peak.
-This extremely quick growth helps us to know how fast the stock markets can recover and how fast we need to be as an investor.
-Therefore it’s important for us to get ready with a plan during these kinds of crashes occur.
-A stock market crash will happen again that we don’t know when and how big it would be.
+One hundred largest ‘companies’ stocks from the UK fell by 6% in a single day.
+The exciting thing is the stock market recovered fast that within a week the level rose up again more than the previous peak.
+This extremely fast growth helps us to know how soon the stock markets can recover and how quickly we need to be as an investor.
+Therefore it’s essential for us to get ready with a plan during these kinds of crashes occur.
+A stock market crash will happen again that we ‘don’t know when and how big it would be.
 But it will happen again.
-So, we really need a plan in place where it helps us take advantage of opportunities stock market crashes provide.
-Everyone around us is panicking and fearful where we can learn a general lesson where we can act properly.
+So, we need a plan in place where it helps us take advantage of opportunities stock market crashes provide.
+Everyone around us is panicking and fearful where we can learn a general lesson where we can act appropriately.
 When we invest near the bottom of the market crashes, when we buy where others are selling, we can make huge profits.
 With this, we can know that stock markets provide once in a lifetime opportunities when these kinds of crashes occur.

 Rare Opportunities Stock Markets Provide